-At One Stop Country Pet Supply in Keene, NH we have an essential item of guidance for everyone who adopts a snake, lizard, turtle, or any other reptile: Reptiles make excellent pets, but if you don't reside in their native habitat (and chances are that you don't), they aren't necessarily easy to care for.
-You will not require to take your reptile for a walk on a daily basis, but you will require to provide it with a healthy environment with the right reptile heating and lighting.
-And to do that you will require the right reptile heating and lighting equipment from a store you can rely on.
+Reptiles make terrific pets, but they aren't always easy to look after.
+You will not need to take your reptile for a walk every day, but you will need to supply it with a healthy environment with the right reptile heating and lighting.
+And to do that, you will need the reptile heating and lighting devices from a store you can trust.

-In nature, reptiles control their temperature by changing their environment.
-They sun on a rock.
+There is a fundamental reason reptiles need extra heat: Reptiles are cold-blooded.
+They can not regulate their body temperature.
+In nature, reptiles manage their body heat by changing their environment.
+They get sun on a rock.
 They burrow into the ground.
-But reptiles you keep in a cage do not have that choice.
-They need you to give heat for them.
-Some reptiles, like geckos and ball pythons, require supplemental heat 24/7.
+But reptiles in a cage do not have that choice.
+They require you to supply heat for them.
+Some reptiles, like geckos and ball pythons, need extra heat 24/7.

-Ball python heating and lighting: Ball pythons require eight to 12 hours of light every day, with a number of breaks of one to two hours during the day.
+Ball python heating and lighting: Ball pythons need 8 to 12 hours of light daily, with several breaks of 1 to 2 hours during the day.
 They favor a nocturnal source of light to imitate conditions in the wild; infrared light is great at night (just not a glowing light bulb).

-Bearded dragon heating and lighting: Bearded dragons require constant heat, preferably from a ceramic heat source, 1 day a day.
-They also like to be able to indulge in "sun light" you provide with an incandescent bulb, but make sure it's only turned on during the day.
+Bearded dragon heating and lighting: Bearded dragons require constant heat, ideally from a ceramic heat source 24 hours a day.
+They also like to be able to indulge in the "sun light" you provide with an incandescent bulb, but ensure it's only turned on during the day.

-Chameleon heating and lighting: Chameleons absolutely must have UV-B light during the day so their bodies can make vitamin D. They favor lower temperature levels at night from an infrared bulb.
+Chameleon heating and lighting: Chameleons definitely must have UV-B light during the day so their bodies can make vitamin D. They prefer reduced temperatures at night from an infrared bulb.

-Corn snake heating and lighting: Corn snakes require eight to 12 hours of light everyday with a "night light" or infrared light at night.
-Do not give them way too much white light.
+Corn snake heating and lighting: Corn snakes require 8 to 12 hours of light each day with a "night light" or infrared light at night.
+Don't provide too much white light.

-Gecko heating and lighting: Geckos are nocturnal, so they don't require lights that provide UV-B. It's ALRIGHT to offer them with a routine incandescent bulb for daytime lighting but they need ceramic heat or a nocturnal heat bulb at all hrs.
+Gecko heating and lighting: Geckos are nocturnal, so they don't need lights that provide UV-B. A a normal incandescent bulb for daytime lighting works great, but they need ceramic heat or a nocturnal heat bulb at all hours.

-You will discover everything you need for keeping your snake, lizard, or turtle healthy and lively at One Stop Country Pet Supply in Keene, NH.
-We can help you maintain your pet reptile well-fed, cozy, and disease-free for many satisfied years to come.
+You will find everything you need for keeping your reptile happy & healthy at One Stop Country Pet Supply in Brattleboro, VT.
+We can help you keep your pet reptile well-fed, cozy, and healthy for many years to come.